Location

 National Land Commission Secretariat

-First Order Stations Category: Open
+GPS Stations (First Order) Category: Open

 The dataset consist of horizontal and vertical coordinates which are very accurate to the cm level in absolute terms.
 These are used as control coordinates at surveying level control coordinates.